 - Clustal Omega was updated to version 1.2.4

 - ClustalW was updated to version 2.1

 - Mafft was updated to version 7.3.10

 - T-Coffee was updated to version 11.00.8cbe486

+- AACon was updated to version 1.1

 - Protein secondary structure prediction with Jpred (version 3.0.3) was dropped from the list of provided services, as the use of the dedicated Jpred REST API (Jpred 4) is encouraged and recommended.
 This is the version that is currently provided within Jalview 2.9 or later.